Harshita-capsitech/EmailDocs/ScheduleEmails/schedule-overview.md

 ## References
 - **EmailService**: Core service that interacts with Gmail, Outlook, and other external email APIs.
 - **OAuth Authentication**: OAuth 2.0 for secure email service access.
-- **Capsitech FluentUI**: UI components used in the scheduling and management of emails.

----

-## Version and Change Log
-- **Version 1.0**: Initial release with basic email scheduling functionality.
-- **Version 1.1**: Added email failure handling and retry mechanism with **ProcessFailedScheduleEmails**.
-- **Version 1.2**: UI enhancements for draft management and scheduling.

 ---